-The Fusion page is not limited to motion graphics.
-It excels at creating photo-realistic visual effects composites.
-The next four lessons in this book focus on visual effects compositing.
-Whereas motion graphics center on text-heavy animated graphic design, visual effects compositing is primarily about combining multiple, distinct images to make a believable new whole.
+The Fusion page excels at creating photorealistic visual effects composites.
+The next four lessons in this book focus on visual effects compositing, which is primarily about combining multiple, distinct images to make a believable new whole.

-One of the most critical aspects when compositing is to have all the different elements used in a composite follow the same camera motion.
-These are often called match moves because you analyze the movement of a background and apply it to a foreground or vice versa.
+One of the most critical aspects when compositing is to have all the different elements follow the same camera motion.
+These are often called match moves because you analyze the background clip's movement and apply it to a foreground clip or vice versa.
 The Fusion page provides three primary techniques for extracting the camera's motion: point tracking, planar tracking, and 3D camera tracking.
 In the course of this book, you will learn all three.
-We'll begin with the standard point tracker in this lesson.
+In this lesson, we'll begin with the standard point tracker.
+Although not the most sophisticated tracking tool, the point tracker is a real workhorse because it works on the broadest range of shots.